kbroman/OpenVisConf2017Slides/ReadMe.md

 # Links to slides from OpenVisConf 2017

-Links to slides (or related links) for talks at the 2017 [OpenVisConf](https://openvisconf.com)
+Links to slides (or related things) for talks at the 2017 [OpenVisConf](https://openvisconf.com)

 Schedule: <https://openvisconf.com#speakers>